Trump fires Sessions, vows to fight Democrats if they launch probes

 U.S. stocks jumped on Wednesday as investors, who often favor Washington gridlock because it preserves the status quo and reduces uncertainty, bought back into a market that had its worst month in seven years in October.

-The Dow Jones Industrial Average .DJI had gained more than 2 percent by late afternoon while the broad-based S&P 500 index .SPX was up nearly 2 percent.
+The Dow Jones Industrial Average .DJI ended Wednesday up 2.13 percent, while the broad-based S&P 500 index .SPX rose 2.12 percent.
 The dollar index .DXY, a measure of the greenback against a basket of currencies, was slightly weaker.

 A Democrat-controlled House could hamper Trump’s attempts to further his pro-business agenda, fueling uncertainty about his administration.
 His corporate tax cuts and the deregulation that have played a large hand in the U.S. stock market’s rally since the 2016 election, however, are likely to remain untouched.